mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 Query string extractors matches the query string received in the request.

-For {{ page.HttpRequestProcessingContextClass }}, the query string is the extracted from the 1st line.
+For {{ page.HttpRequestContextClass }}, the query string is the extracted from the 1st line.
-For {{ page.HttpChunkProcessingContextClass }}, {{ page.WsFrameProcessingContextClass }} and
+For {{ page.HttpChunkContextClass }}, {{ page.WebSocketFrameContextClass }} and
-{{ page.WsHandshakeProcessingContextClass }}, the query string is that of the associated initial HTTP Request.
+{{ page.WebSocketHandshakeContextClass }}, the query string is that of the associated initial HTTP Request.

 For example, the following HTTP request has a query string value of `name=value`: